The program of the CEPLAS Graduate School is comprised of a 1-year qualification phase followed by a doctoral research phase of 3-4 years.

 This structure aims at providing our graduate students the theoretical knowledge as well as practical skills that are necessary to successfully conduct a research project.

 The Qualification Phase includes lectures, exercises, courses in transferable skills (e.g. scientific writing) and lab rotations.
 This phase aims to provide the theoretical knowledge as well as practical skills that are necessary to successfully conduct a research project.
 It also allows the incoming PhD students to familiarize themselves with the CEPLAS research and the CEPLAS faculty.
-For applicants transferring from a Master´s degree programme, previous credits obtained during their MSc training might be transferable, pending approval by the Graduate School leadership, and may thus reduce the duration of the Qualification Phase.
+For applicants transferring from a Master´s degree program, previous credits obtained during their MSc training might be transferable, pending approval by the Graduate School leadership, and may thus reduce the duration of the Qualification Phase.

 The Qualification Phase continues with workshops in other research-relevant skills, such as Good Scientific Practice and Scientific Writing.
 For example, students may be asked to conceptualise and write a "News and Views" article, highlighting the impact of a recent, exciting research publication.